TristanGramsch/Enhanced-whoop-coach/readme.txt

 - Transcribe one journal entry
 - Produce an LLM-based probabilistic HRV forecast
 - Log outputs, and allow inspection of where predictions succeed or fail

----

-## Notes

-- All processing is local.
-- Results and logs will be reviewed manually for now (visualization tools to come).

----

-## Next Steps

-- Implement data connectors and base training pipelines.
-- Set up MLflow tracking.
-- Begin defining agent prompts and format of prediction records.
-- Establish Dagster pipelines to automate the daily flow.